advocations/skype/Skype/ucap/Trusted_Application_API/ChatCallflowDetail.md

     "customContent": "href": "data:foo/foo,ThisIsARandomCustomContent"
     ```
    ![UCAP initiated callflow](images/UCAP Anon P2P_2.jpg)

+## Bridge Skype for Business Online user into meeting via the messaging modality

 8. The Service Application(SA) sees that it has received a support request and spins up an on-demand meeting, using the link in the resource **[ms:rtc:saas:startAdhocMeeting](http://trustedappapi.azurewebsites.net/Resources/ms_rtc_saas_startAdhocMeeting.html)**.
     **a.
 Create and join the on-demand (adhoc) meeting**